New Year Offer 2026! Enjoy 10% OFF on all our training courses. Use code ” LEARN2026 “. Find out more!

 Key Activities in the Planning Phase:

-• Risk Identification & Assessment
+• Risk Identification amp; Assessment

 Identify potential disaster risks such as natural hazards, cyber threats, supply chain failures, or operational breakdowns.